 In the introductory part, the examiner introduces themselves and checks the test taker’s identity.
 After identifying the test taker, they ask familiar questions such as home, family, work, studies, and interests.
 The test taker gets 4-5 minutes in this part.

 In this part, the examiner provides a task card to the test taker in which they are asked to talk about a specific topic.
 The test takers get one minute to prepare themselves for their talk, and they also get a pencil and paper to make notes.

 The examiner asks the test taker to talk for one or two minutes and stop them after completing two minutes.
 After stopping the test taker, the examiner asks one or two questions on behavior of the same topic.

 Lastly, the examiner and the test taker discuss issues related to part two in a more general and abstract way.
 Actually, in this part, the issues are discussed more elaborately to assess the fluency and thinking level of the test taker.
 This discussion part lasts 4-5 minutes.

 Now it’s time to look after the 10 essential tips for the test takers to get a good band score in the IELTS speaking test:

 1. Focus on your pronunciation

-Before you show up at your test center, make sure you know how to pronounce each word you plan on using in your speech.
-Listening to yourself speak is much easier than it sounds and could be essential if you’re planning on talking about particular topics.
+Before you show up at your test center, ensure you know how to pronounce each word you plan to use in your speech.
+Listening to yourself speak is much easier than it sounds and could be essential if you plan on discussing particular topics.